Strawberry Rhubarb Muffins

 How To Make Yogurt Strawberry and Rhubarb Muffins

 - Preheat the oven to 400 degrees F. Simply mix your wet and dry ingredients in separate bowls, (the egg, yogurt, and almond extract go in with the sugar).

-- Slowly combine the dry mixture into the wet mixture.
+- Slowly combine the dry mixture with the wet mixture in a large bowl.

-- Toss the strawberries and rhubarb in a little bit of flour then add it to the muffin mixture and lightly mix it all together.
+- Toss the strawberries and rhubarb in a little bit of flour then add it to the muffin mixture and lightly fold it all together.

 - Line your cupcake pan with some paper liners and use a ¼ cup scoop to spoon in the batter.

 - Lightly top each muffin with a little brown sugar before baking.
 Bake in the oven for 12 to 14 minutes until they are golden on top.

 Get the Complete (Printable) Yogurt Strawberry Rhubarb Muffins Recipe Below.
 Enjoy!

 What To Serve With These Homemade Muffins